clauBv23/hardhat-heap-out-of-memory-error/README.md

 Removing the `ReallyHugeContract` contract definition will solve the heap out of memory error when running the tests.

-I had try running `hh --max-memory 4096 test` and didnt fixed it.
+I had try running `hh --max-memory 4096 test` and didn't fixed it.